tarapsharma/tarapsharma.github.io/index.md

 Hi!
 I’m **Tara Prasad Sharma**, a Ph.D. student in [Mathematics](https://artsci.tamu.edu/mathematics/index.html) at [**Texas A&M University**](https://www.tamu.edu/).
 I view mathematics not just as a formal science, but as a lens for understanding the deep patterns of our world.

+### A Journey of Three Teachers

+I grew up in a small village in the hills of Sikkim, India.
+My journey from those mountains to pursuing a Ph.D. in Mathematics at Texas A&M University has been shaped by three remarkable teachers.

+The first teacher was **nature**.
+Growing up among forests, rivers, and mountains taught me patience, curiosity, and respect for the interconnectedness of life.

+The second teacher was **mathematics**.
+What began as fascination with patterns gradually became a way of thinking—one that seeks clarity, rigor, and truth amidst complexity.

+The third teacher was **Dhamma**.
+Through Vipassana meditation, I learned that understanding the external world is only part of the journey; understanding the mind is equally important.
+Mathematics trains me to observe the world carefully, while Dhamma trains me to observe myself carefully.

+Today, my work lies at the intersection of mathematics, computation, and real-world problems.
+Whether I am studying numerical methods, teaching students, or sitting quietly in meditation, I remain a student of these three teachers.

+"May wisdom guide understanding, and may understanding serve the welfare of all."
 ### Research & Curiosity
 What excites me most is how abstract mathematical structures intersect with **Machine Learning, AI, Data Science, and Health**.
 My goal is to bridge the gap between rigorous theory and data-driven insights.